Moremar/IT_tutorials/CyberSecurity/Security/Tools.md

 ### Recon-ng

-Recon-ng is a terminal reconnaissance tool shipped with Kali Linux.
+Recon-ng is a command-line reconnaissance tool shipped with Kali Linux.
-It is similar to Maltego, but it offers a custom DSL in the terminal instead of a GUI.
+Its purpose is similar to Maltego, but it offers a custom DSL in the terminal instead of a GUI.
+The terminal interaction is close to Metasploit for exploits, with modules that can be searched, loaded, configured and run.

 ```shell
 recon-ng                          # start the Recon-ng DSL